History of the Schuyler Public Library

 In 1984 the library received an LSCA Title II Grant from the Nebraska Library Commission for an energy efficiency renovation of the upstairs.
 In 1988 the library received another LSCA Title II Grant to replace the heating and air conditioning system in the Brokenicky Room and Children’s room.
 Matching funds were provided by the SPL Building Fund Corporation.
 In 1989, two walls were knocked out in the storage and periodical rooms off the office and it was renovated into a work room for staff.
 Monies from the Richard Hrabak and the Joseph Otrodosky bequests paid for these improvements.

 Staff and patron need for enhanced technology resources necessitated routing of computer wiring, installation of staff workstations, and additions of public access computers.
-Grants were written, matching funds were provided by the Library Foundation, and projects were undertaken in 2002, 2004, 2005, 2008, and 2009 that now provide library patrons with access to twelve public access computers, WIFI service, five staff workstations, two OPAC computers, and computer reservation/print management hardware and software.
+Grants were written, matching funds were provided by the Library Foundation, and projects were undertaken in 2002, 2004, 2005, 2008, and 2009 that provided library patrons with access to twelve public access computers, WIFI service, five staff workstations, two OPAC computers, and computer reservation/print management hardware and software.

 The Schuyler Public Library is funded by your tax dollars through the City of Schuyler and is governed by a five member Board of Trustees.
 The “Schuyler Public Library Foundation” 501(c)3 organization also has a seven member Board of Directors, two of which are Library Trustees.